 • Cry me a river

 As you can see, we either use or encounter hyperbolic language on a daily basis in our everyday speech.
-So, what does that mean for writers?
-Whether you're crafting the next great American novel, a comedic screenplay, or advertising a product in a commercial, you'll need to have this technique in your toolkit.
+So, what does that the hyperbole mean for writers?
+Whether you're crafting the next great American novel, writing a comedic screenplay, or advertising a product in a commercial, you'll need to have this technique in your toolkit.

 What is a hyperbole used for?